ZaidArman/ORM_Series/README.md

    - Django ContentType framework
    - GenericForeingKey
    - and more...

+Each topic is accompanied by example code and explanations to help you understand the concepts thoroughly.

 ## Contributing
 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.